 (D) Each licensee, who transports or plans to transport a shipment of a category 2 quantity of radioactive material, and determines that the shipment will arrive after the no-later-than arrival time provided pursuant to subparagraph (B) of this paragraph, shall promptly notify the receiving licensee of the new no-later-than arrival time.

-(E) The licensee shall make, maintain, and retain a copy of the documentation for preplanning and coordination and any revision thereof, as a record for inspection by the agency in accordance with subsection (mm) of this section.
+(E) The licensee shall make, maintain, and retain a copy of the documentation for preplanning and coordination and any revision thereof, as a record for inspection by the department in accordance with subsection (mm) of this section.

 (21) Advance notification of shipment of category 1 quantities of radioactive material.
 As specified in subparagraphs (A) and (B) of this paragraph, for shipments initially made by an agreement state licensee, each licensee shall provide advance notification to the Texas Department of Public Safety and the governor of the State of Texas, or the governor's designee, of the shipment of licensed material in a category 1 quantity, through or across the boundary of the state, before the transport, or delivery to a carrier for transport of the licensed material outside the confines of the licensee's facility or other place of use or storage.